Tag Archives: MR9

 Store detailed billing information (including payment terms, fees/charges/rates, C.O.D status, and tax info), the client’s preferences for invoices (list services or not) and statements (consolidated or not and sending method) in the Additional pane.
 You can set defaults for some of this information to save time when entering new firms.
 Then change the settings for individual firms as needed.
 (When you change a firm’s Late Charge Rate or Finance Charge Rate, MR9 automatically records the change in the firm’s Notes Log so you have a paper trail.)

-You can also enter unlimited notes about the firm here for your calendaring and production/billing departments.
+You can also enter unlimited notes about the firm here for your receiving and production/billing departments.
 Style the text with different options — such as bold face, italic, text sizes, and colors — to enhance the readability of your notes.
 If this firm is a branch or subsidiary of another firm in your database, you can select that firm here as the parent firm/headquarters.

 Marketing